-Testing, type approval and certification solutions for most types of vehicles
+Testing, type approval and certification solutions for vehicles

 Vehicle emissions testing involves putting an automobile through a series of stringent assessments to discover its fuel efficiency and the amount of greenhouse gases it produces under different conditions according to global emissions requirements and standards.
 Depending on the technology and applicable regulatory requirements like WLTP and RDE, the tests themselves can vary.
 The vehicle emissions evaluation usually includes testing of overall engine efficiency performance, effectiveness of catalytic converters, particle traps and other emissions control devices, and the system’s response to alternative fuels.